-Of course, there is a similar argument implying that the associator $\pd{\phi}=\phi(e\otimes e\otimes e)$ equals to (\ref{eqn:associator}) in Theorem \ref{thm:partialdual}(3), but which includes a much more complicated computation.
+Of course, there is a similar argument implying that the associator $\pd{\phi}=\phi(e\otimes e\otimes e)$ equals to (\ref{eqn:associator}) in Theorem \ref{thm:partialdual}(3), but which includes much more complicated calculations.
 Therefore, we aim to compute to check that $\pd{\phi}^{-1}\pd{\phi}=e\otimes e\otimes e$ holds for the element

 as in (\ref{eqn:associator}), where $E=E'=\e\#1$.
 It follows that $\pd{\phi}$ and $\pd{\phi}^{-1}$ are mutually inverse since the algebra $(H/B^+H)^\ast\#B$ is finite-dimensional.

 For the purpose, an additional formula should be noted: For all $b^\ast\in B^\ast$ and $h^\ast\in H^\ast$,